How to Apply

 GPA

-- Applicants must have earned a minimum GPA of 3.00 (scale is 4.00 ="A") or higher in nursing coursework in the most recent nursing degree.
+- Applicants must have earned a minimum GPA of 3.00 (on a 4.00 scale) in nursing coursework for their most recent nursing degree.

 - See the DNP GPA Calculator for assistance, if needed

-- The Nurse Anesthesia Specialty has additional GPA requirements, see below
+- NOTE: The Nurse Anesthesia specialty has additional GPA requirements listed below

-- Applicants for the Post-Master’s DNP specialty must have a current, unencumbered APRN license
+- Applicants for the Post-Master’s DNP specialty must also hold a current, unencumbered APRN license.

-- Applicants currently enrolled in their advanced-licensure or pre-licensure program may receive admission conditional upon securing the required license before the end of their first semester in the DNP program
+- Applicants currently enrolled in an advanced-licensure or pre-licensure program may receive conditional admission, pending receipt of the required license before the end of their first semester in the DNP program.

 REFERENCES

-- Applicants must submit two references from a professional colleague (i.e. supervisor, faculty, program director, etc.)
+- Applicants must submit two references from a professional colleague (e.g., a supervisor, faculty, program director, etc.)

 TRANSCRIPTS